Comic-actor Raju Srivastava dies at 58 in Delhi hospital, PM and others pay tribute | Entertainment

 ''I got a call in the morning saying he is no more.
 It is really unfortunate news.
 He had been waging a struggle for life in hospital for over 40 days,'' his brother Dipoo Srivastava told PTI from Mumbai.

+President Droupadi Murmu offered her condolences to Srivastava's family and fans and said his untimely demise is extremely sad.

+''He had an uncanny talent to enthrall the audience with his comical performances.
+Due to his influence, the staging of comedy in India got a new identity.
+My condolences to his family and fans,'' the president said in a Twitter post.

-Paying tribute, Prime Minister Narendra Modi said he ''brightened our lives with laughter, humour and positivity''.
+Paying tribute, Prime Minister Narendra Modi said the stand-up artiste ''brightened our lives with laughter, humour and positivity''.

 ''He leaves us too soon but he will continue to live in the hearts of countless people thanks to his rich work over the years.
 His demise is saddening.
 Condolences to his family and admirers.
 Om Shanti,'' the prime minister tweeted.
 The artiste, who featured in Hindi films such as ''Maine Pyar Kiya'' and ''Baazigar'', was declared dead at 10.20 am, according to hospital sources.